 When reading a wine bottle label from a European wine country such as Italy or France, you will often find the wine’s appellation of origin.
 The appellation tells you where a wine comes from.
 Besides, it is also a quality indicator because these appellations are heavily regulated by law.
 Only vintners that fulfill specific criteria regarding the production process, the ingredients, and the wine quality may put it on their bottles.
-Local and national authorities control the compliances with these rules and test (and taste) the wines’ quality regularly.
+Local and national authorities control compliance with these rules and test (and taste) the wines’ quality regularly.

 Across Europe, you will find thousands of controlled appellations.
-In France, for instance, there are more than 450.
+In France alone, there are more than 450.
 But there is also a growing number of protected appellations in the United States.
-However, the American regulations in terms of production and ingredients are less strict than in European wine countries.
+However, American regulations in terms of production and ingredients are less strict than in European wine countries.

-As it’s almost impossible to keep all appellations in mind, vintners typically put an additional term or an abbreviation next to the region name that indicates that the region is a controlled appellation.
+As it is almost impossible to keep all appellations in mind, vintners typically put an additional term or an abbreviation next to the region name that indicates that the region is a controlled appellation.
 They vary from country to country, but their purpose is the same.
 Here are some of them:

 - France: Appellation d’Origine Contrôlée (AOC)